-The Gallatin Global Fellowship in Human Rights supports selected students with up to $5,000 each as they conduct extended research or experiential learning projects that focus on these issues.
+The Gallatin Global Fellowship in Human Rights supports selected students with up to $5,000 in funding for extended research or experiential learning projects that focus on these issues.

-Students will propose their own Summer projects in the human rights field.
-These should be affiliated with human rights organizations that have the capacity to host students and incorporate them in the substantive aspects of their human rights work in meaningful ways.
-It is anticipated that the fellowship will allow students to contribute to the organization’s work while gaining experience in the human rights field in ways that complement their academic trajectory at NYU.
+Students will propose their own summer projects in the human rights field.
+These should be affiliated with human rights organizations that have the capacity to host students and incorporate them into the substantive aspects of their human rights work in meaningful ways.
+The aim of the fellowship is to allow students to contribute to the organization’s work while gaining experience in the human rights field in ways that complement their academic trajectory at NYU.

 Fellows are required to attend and participate actively in a 0-credit biweekly seminar.
-Fellows must also enroll in a related 2-credit independent study with a faculty mentor (their adviser or another NYU faculty member) in which they explore some aspect of their intended project.
+Fellows must also enroll in a related 2-credit independent study with a faculty mentor—either their adviser or another NYU faculty member—in which they explore some aspect of their intended project.

 Fellows must commit 9-12 weeks of full-time work on a summer project with an organization working in the human rights field.
-This means living on-site for 9-12 weeks.
+This means living on-site for between 9 to 12 weeks.
 Fellows must write and publish at least four blog posts about their experiences.

-Gallatin has sponsored 38 Global Fellows to date—eight in 2014, nine in 2013, eleven in 2012 and ten in 2011.
-Learn more about the Fellowship recipients and the organizations with which they are affiliated, visit the links below and see the Fellows' blog postings about their summer experiences.
+Gallatin has sponsored 38 Global Fellows to date—eight in 2014, nine in 2013, eleven in 2012, and ten in 2011.
+To learn more about the Fellows and the organizations with which they are affiliated, visit the links below and see the Fellows' blog postings about their summer experiences.

 The Gallatin Global Fellowship in Human Rights is supported and advised by a group of distinguished leaders in the field of International Human Rights.